John Kerr (author): Work as editor

 In 1990 in Toronto, a conference entitled "Freud and the History of Psychoanalysis" was held by the Hannah Institute for the History of Medicine.
 The subsequent book of essays was edited by Toby Gelfand and John Kerr.
-Kerr's essay "Epilogue.
-History and the clinician" concluded the volume.
-There Kerr commented on the lack of enthusiasm by the practical minded clinical community to recent advances in the study of the origins and early development of psychoanalysis.
-Kerr stated that by training he himself was more the clinician than historian.
+Kerr's essay "Epilogue: History and the Clinician" concluded the volume.
+There Kerr commented on the lack of enthusiasm by the practical-minded clinical community to recent advances in the study of the origins and early development of psychoanalysis.
+Kerr stated that by training he himself was more a clinician than a historian.

 A Most Dangerous Method

 Book

 A Most Dangerous Method: The Story of Jung, Freud, and Sabina Spielrein is the result of an eight-year examination of the relationship between Sigmund Freud, Carl Jung, and Sabina Spielrein, and creates a new narrative of the birth of psychoanalysis.
 John Kerr not only gives Spielrein her proper recognition for contributions to analytic theory, but gives fresh perspective on the Freud-Jung stalemate that resulted in the two parting ways.

 Random House published A Most Dangerous Method in 1993, to the outrage of the psychoanalytical community.
 A few months later, the critic and academic Frederick Crews reviewed A Most Dangerous Method and other books on Freud, using the review to attack Freud's methods and practices.
 The essay would result in the largest influx of letters to the editor in the history of The New York Review of Books.